Is LED brighter than HID?

 This infographic shows the main differences between HID and LED headlight conversion kits:

-Here are the main points broken down even further:
+Here are the main points that are broken down even further:

-- As of right now each brand is only offering 1 power level, where with HID you can get 15w, 35w, 55w, 75w and 100w.
-I imagine this will change in the future, but right now LED is only available in one size per manufacturer.
+- As of right now, each brand is only offering 1 power level; wherewith HID, you can get 15w, 35w, 55w, 75w, and 100w.
+I imagine this will change in the future, but LED is only available in one size per manufacturer.

-- A lot of people are concerned about adding heat to their housings when doing headlight upgrades, especially when looking at replacing a low power bulb in a fog light with an HID.
-Now with LED it’s not an issue.
+- Many people are concerned about adding heat to their housings when doing headlight upgrades, especially when looking at replacing a low-power bulb in a fog light with an HID.
+Now with LED, it’s not an issue.
 LED headlight kits are almost half as hot as an HID bulb.

-- LED bulbs draw 2.33 amps at 23 watts and HID bulbs draw 4 amps at 35 watts.
-This is not really an issue for modern vehicles, but if you’re considering an install on an older vehicle with a weak electrical system, this power saving from the LED headlight might be desirable.
+- LED bulbs draw 2.33 amps at 23 watts, and HID bulbs draw 4 amps at 35 watts.
+This is not really an issue for modern vehicles.
+Still, if you’re considering installing an older vehicle with a weak electrical system, this power saving from the LED headlight might be desirable.

-- Right now the best LED headlight kits produce roughly 2,600 Lumens of light per bulb, whereas a standard 35w HID bulb can produce up to 3,500 Lumens of light.
-This is the biggest benefit to sticking with HID.
-However, in the near future we could be seeing LED conversion kits that more than double that of a traditional HID kit.
+- Right now, the best LED headlight kits produce roughly 2,600 Lumens of light per bulb, whereas a standard 35w HID bulb can produce up to 3,500 Lumens of light.
+This is the biggest benefit of sticking with HID.
+However, soon, we could be seeing LED conversion kits that more than double that of a traditional HID kit.

-Even though HID kits are still brighter than LED, and they come in more colors, LED Conversion Kits still have their merits.
-The above picture displays a 2013 Dodge Journey running a set of GTR Lighting 5202 LED conversion kit bulbs.
-The comparison shows how much better it is than the original 5202 bulb.
+Even though HID kits are still brighter than LED and come in more colors, LED Conversion Kits still have their merits.
+The above picture displays a 2013 Dodge Journey running GTR Lighting 5202 LED conversion kit bulbs.
+The comparison shows how much better it is than the original 5202 bulbs.